jss367/jss367.github.io/_drafts/Setting up a MySQL Server for Digikam on a Mac.md

+digiKam Tutorial

+# Installing digiKam

+Starts with Apple could not verify...

+Go to System Preferences > Privacy & Security
+Look for text about "digiKam-<version>.pkg" being blocked Click "Open Anyway"

-Setting up a MySQL Server for Digikam on a Mac
+# Setting up a MySQL Server for Digikam on a Mac

 Install it with homebrew: `brew install mysql`